-Most auto insurance companies would prefer you weren’t aware of your legal rights or make them more difficult to find and read than a Microsoft Service Agreement.
+Most auto insurance companies would prefer you weren’t aware of your legal rights or make them more challenging to find and read than a Microsoft Service Agreement.

-Over the course of a lifetime, those rights add up.
-Especially, if you find yourself involved in a personal injury lawsuit.
+Those rights add up throughout a lifetime, especially if you find yourself involved in a personal injury lawsuit.

-At The Lobb Law Firm, we believe in educating our clients as well as aggressively representing their best interests.
-We understand that not everyone the background to recognize legal or medical terminology.
-That’s why we’re making it easier to find quick, simple definitions to your questions about legal lingo.
+At The Lobb Law Firm, we believe in educating our clients and aggressively representing their best interests.
+We understand that not everyone has the background to recognize legal or medical terminology.
+That’s why we’re making it easier to find quick, simple definitions to your questions about legal jargon.

 Our team of attorneys and paralegals have compiled a glossary of words that commonly require defining.
 Here are a few quick examples:

-Damages that are added on to the amount that is actually due or damages that are added as a punishment for the defendant.
+Damages that are added to the amount that is due or damages that are added as a punishment for the defendant.
 Added damages is sometimes called smart money.

-The conditions that must be met before any benefits are paid to the party.
+The conditions must be met before any benefits are paid to the party.

-A pecuniary compensation or indemnity, which may be recovered in the courts by any person who has suffered loss, detriment, or injury, whether to his person, property, or rights, through the unlawful act or omission or negligence of another.
+A pecuniary compensation or indemnity may be recovered in the courts by any person who has suffered loss, detriment, or injury, whether to their person, property, or rights, through the unlawful act or omission or negligence of another.

 Income Replacement Benefits

-Income replacement is the process of replacing lost income, due to factors such as extended rehabilitation or a permanent injury.
-The goal of income replacement is to substitute some other source of income for at least a portion of the lost income, usually enough to allow the individual to continue enjoying a standard of living that is similar to what he or she has enjoyed prior to the injury.
-Depending on the lifestyle of the individual, this usually means seeking income replacement that amounts to anywhere between sixty and ninety percent of the previous income.
+Income replacement is replacing lost income due to factors such as extended rehabilitation or a permanent injury.
+The goal of income replacement is to substitute some other source of income for at least a portion of the lost income, usually enough to allow the individual to continue enjoying a standard of living that is similar to what they have enjoyed before the injury.
+Depending on the individual’s lifestyle, this usually means seeking income replacement that amounts to anywhere between sixty and ninety percent of the previous income.

 Quality of Life

-The daily activities that people undertake that have been enhanced by external factors.
-These relate to how well a person with a disability is able to live as near to normal life as possible following an accident.
+External factors have enhanced the daily activities that people undertake.
+These relate to how well a person with a disability can live as near to normal life as possible following an accident injury.

 For a complete list of personal injury legal terms, please visit our glossary.